Redesigning the bonus engine

 Working across a globally distributed organisation, I led a structured discovery phase combining user interviews, workflow analysis and cross-functional workshops with teams in London, Gibraltar, Mauritius and Cape Town.

-System alignment workshop: Mapping how promotions actually work across teams
+Mapping how promotions actually work across teams

 Simplifying how promotions are configured